Qovery/documentation/website/docs/using-qovery/configuration/application.md

 Within this section you can define the port exposed by your application to the other services or even over the internet.
 You can edit the existing ports or declare new ones by specifying:
 - Application port: this is the port exposed internally by your application for the other services.
 Kubernetes will use this port to verify the readiness and liveness of your application via regular probes.
 - Publicly exposed: it allows you to expose over the public network your service.
-A public domainill be assigned to your application during the deployment.
+A public domain will be assigned to your application during the deployment (see [Domain section][docs.using-qovery.configuration.application#domains])
 - External port: it is the port that can be used to access this service over the internet (when exposed publicly).
 Today we support only the HTTPS and Websocket protocols (on the 443 port)

 <p align="center">